 Another design factor to take into consideration when deciding which casket to choose is the materials and design used for the interior of the casket.
 The two most popular materials used for the interior of a casket are crepe and velvet.
 Each fabric has its own distinct texture, which is used to compliment the exterior of the casket, as well as provide a comfortable and luxurious resting place for loved ones after they have passed.

 - Crepe is usually made from silk, wool, or synthetic fiber which provides a distinctive crimped appearance.
 This fabric is considered to be traditional and is often associated with mourning.

 - Velvet is usually made from synthetic or natural fibers in which cut threads are distributed to provide a soft, thick, even feel from the fabric.

 Half Couch vs. Full Couch

 Caskets lids come in two styles: half couch and full couch.
-The type of couch is important consider, especially when planning an open casket viewing.
+The type of couch is important to consider when picking out a casket, especially when planning an open-casket viewing.

 - Half couch refers to a lid that is split into two pieces and allows for a display of the upper body while keeping the lower body covered.
 The half couch is by far the more popular style of casket lids.

 - Full couch refers to a lid that is one solid piece.
 This style showcases the full body when the casket is open.

 There are many options for personalizing caskets to best honor and reflect the spirit of a loved one.
 Customization options include the exterior finish, interior color/style, hardware alterations, interior head panel embroidery, and military or religious imagery.
 Titan Casket can accommodate a wide array of personal choices of caskets for sale – ask us what we can do for you.

 How Titan Casket Can Help You Choose a Casket